“America will never be destroyed from the outside. If we falter and lose our freedoms, it will be because we destroyed ourselves.” – Abraham Lincoln

 It was a battle on the moral high ground where both sides had people fighting with great courage.

 Whilst fighting on the moral low ground, – courage does not bring you far.
 The moral high ground did, so to say, as embodied under the guidance of Lincoln’s Presidential team at the time.
 A time of crisis which required crisis management in the most optimal way.

 The Battle of Gettysburg was the turning point of the American Civil War.
 It did not end slavery itself.
 Even Lincoln’s Emancipation Proclamation in 1863 did not end slavery.
 Even the end of the war did not end slavery.
 But during the reconstruction after this US war, during the times federal laws were developed and implemented to protect the rights of freed slaves, – the start was made.
 The start was made to constrain racial violence as well

 Today, racial violence is still an issue.
 Rejection of minorities are still issues for the US.
 And the risk of battles elsewhere to defend the high ground of constraining slavery are still topics in this century.

 Not only this, many topics of concern did change over the last 150 years.
 Quite quick actually.
 The 1st world war did not end wars.
 Even the second world war did not end wars.
 However the hope was there with many.

-As time evolved many historic events passed the line of days gone by.
+As time evolved many historic events passed the time of days gone by.
 Not only “days gone by” but centuries gone by.
 A narrative of many events, crisis, war’s and claims on authority and influence in areas where existing agreements were argued against changing circumstances.

 In the history of mankind world powers evolved and disappeared eventually.
 From ancient times we may learn that no nation is permanent and the internal structure of a country may contribute to its own downfall.
 Especially those countries who are low ranking on civilisation.